 Since 2001, Natalya Stepanova-Sipper has served as an Adjunct Professor at the University of Pittsburgh, School of Law.
 She created materials and taught these courses: "Introduction to the Legal Theory of the Commonwealth of Independent States," (major topics: civil, commercial, constitutional and human rights laws), "Introduction to Russian, Ukrainian and Uzbek Legal Systems" and "Introduction to Russian and Uzbek Legal Systems".
-She is an affiliated faculty member at the Center for Russian and East European Studies (REES) at the University of Pittsburgh.
+She is an affiliated faculty member at the Center for Russian and East European Studies (REES) and the Central Eurasia Initiative at the University of Pittsburgh.
 She provided evaluation and review of papers for "The Carl Beck Papers" at REES.
 In 2001, she was appointed as a Center Associate in the University of Pittsburgh Center for International Studies.

 Introduction to the Legal Theory of the Commonwealth of Independent States (University of Pittsburgh CC Press, 2001)